php-dev-br/laravel-doc-pt-br/homestead.md

     elasticsearch: 6

 > {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

-<a name="installing-neo4j"></a>
-### Installing Neo4j

-[Neo4j](https://neo4j.com/) is a graph database management system.
-To install Neo4j Community Edition, update your `Homestead.yaml` file with the following configuration option:

-    neo4j: true

-The default Neo4j installation will set the database username to `homestead` and corresponding password to `secret`.
-To access the Neo4j browser, visit `http://homestead.test:7474` via your web browser.
-The ports `7687` (Bolt), `7474` (HTTP), and `7473` (HTTPS) are ready to serve requests from the Neo4j client.

 <a name="aliases"></a>
 ### Aliases